freeCodeCamp/freeCodeCamp/client/src/pages/learn/apis-and-microservices/index.md

 ## Introduction to APIs and Microservices

-This is a stub introduction for APIs and Microservices
+This is a stub introduction for APIs and Microservices Providing neccesary resources and lessons for APIs and Microservices.
 ## Microservices

 So, what are Microservices?